folkehelseinstituttet/fhiplot/README.md

 )
 ```

-You will then restart RStudio and you can install all FHI packages in the normal manner:
+You will then save this file, close it, and restart RStudio.
+You can now install all FHI packages in the normal manner:

 ```
 install.package("fhiplot")